javentankangle/ip/docs/README.md

 Upon launching the application, you will be greeted by Javen!

 ## Adding ToDos: todo
-Create a task with a description
+Create a task with description
 Format: todo /DESCRIPTION
 Example: todo borrow books